sssxyd/lua-resty-device-ratelimit/README.md

 ### Define The DeviceId
 1. Please ensure that the DeviceId is unique.
 2. Please ensure that the DeviceId you set is verifiable on the server.
+3. Please ensure that when the client sends a request, the deviceId is included in the request header.

 ### Implement Validate DeviceId URI
 Implement an interface to verify the validity of the deviceId.
 This interface should receive a JSON via POST and return a JSON